HarisRasul12/Generative-Art/README.md

 <img width="643" alt="Screen Shot 2022-03-13 at 3 45 34 PM" src="https://user-images.githubusercontent.com/66268214/158076335-cf072895-4b5b-49c0-b980-7df46b253d83.png">

-The neural style transfer model is found in the follwoing 2 files NST.ipynb.
-WE tesed two different models to see which produces the better results and determined after tetsing that NST.ipynb had the better model.
+The neural style transfer model is found in the following file, NST.ipynb.
+We tesed two different models to see which produces the better results and determined after tetsing that NST.ipynb had the better model.
 We determined this by changing style weightings and content weightings to get the results as seen above.

-The orginal models for the two NST sructures can be found in the following:
+The orginal models for the two NST structures can be found in the following:

 Neural_Style_Transfer.ipynb:
 LIGHT ON MATH MACHINE LEARNING, Intuitive Guide to Neural Style Transfer, An intuitive guide to exploring design choices and technicalities of neural style transfer networks, By Thushan Ganegedara